 Twin Totalizers Send Your Flow Meter Pulse or Analog Signals to the Network for Metering or IIoT Remote Monitoring

-Many applications call for converting flow meter pulse or analog DC current signals to Ethernet network for extended remote monitoring and control application.
-Increasingly in the age of energy management in process, manufacturing and BAS, the need for companies and organizations to not only record and manage the energy or water usage but also sub-meter, an Ethernet transmitter with totalizer function is essential.
+Many applications call for converting flow meter pulse or analog DC current signals to an Ethernet network to extend the remote monitoring and control application.
+In the age of energy management for process, manufacturing, and BAS, there is an increasing need for organizations to not only record and manage energy/water usage, but also sub-meter it.
+Thus making an Ethernet transmitter with totalizer function essential.

-Customers appreciate the ease of use built in web browser configuration software tool and ability to remote in over the internet.
-The 989EN-4016 has 8 configurable counter/timer channels with 32-bit up/down pulse event counters, 16-bit periodic timers for last pulse state and momentary latch alarms for each counter.
+Customers appreciate the user-friendly built-in web browser configuration software tool, along with the ability to remote in over the internet.
+989EN-4016 transmitters have eight configurable counter/timer channels with 32-bit up/down pulse event counters; 16-bit periodic timers for last pulse state; and momentary latch alarms for each counter.
 The modules also have rugged operation features; making them consistent with other Acromag industrial-grade signal transmitters.
-These features include over-temperature, over-current and over-voltage output protection and wide operating temperature range of -40 to +70C.
+These features include over-temperature, over-current and over-voltage output protection, as well as a wide operating temperature range of -40 to +70C.

-For flow meters with 4-20mA current loop output, Acromag’s 993EN-4016 16-channel DC Current input to Modbus TCP/IP transmitter with configurable integration/totalization functions is used.
-Each channel A/D is 16-bit high resolution with a fast 8mS scanning rate of all 16 channels.
-Sample averaging is software configurable as well as scaling registers on all channels along with automatic calibration and self-test feature.
-The industrial grade 993EN-4016 is UL/cUL listed, with typical accuracy of 0.05%, operating temperature of -40 to +70C, and at $835.00 for 16-channels a value prices energy monitoring Ethernet transmitter.
+For flow meters with 4-20mA current loop output, Acromag’s 993EN-4016 is used.
+Each channel A/D is 16-bit high-resolution, with a fast 8mS scanning rate of all 16 channels.
+Sample averaging is software-configurable, as well as scaling registers on all channels, automatic calibration, and a self-test feature.
+The industrial grade 993EN-4016 is UL/cUL listed, with typical accuracy of 0.05%.
+In addition, the modules are value-priced for 16-channel energy monitoring Ethernet transmitters.

-So if you need to extend your flow meter measurements beyond local PLC and add totalization function to the data, call on Acromag to discuss your application and how the 989EN discrete I/O or 993EN analog current input twin totalizers can provide the conditioned energy metering information you need.
+In short, if you need to extend your flow meter measurements beyond local PLC, as well as add totalization function to the data, call Acromag.
+Let’s go over your application and discuss how these twin totalizers can provide the information you need.